Jac Collinsworth

 Jac Collinsworth (born February 13, 1995) is an American sportscaster working for NBC Sports since 2020.
 He also worked for ESPN on their NFL Live and Sunday NFL Countdown.
-At NBC, Collinsworth serves as a play-by-play announcer for the USFL, Notre Dame Football on NBC and Atlantic 10 Conference men's basketball.
+At NBC, Collinsworth serves as a play-by-play announcer for Big Ten and Atlantic 10 Conference men's basketball.
 Additionally, he co-hosts NBC's Football Night in America.

+He previously was a play-by-play announcer for the USFL on NBC and Notre Dame Football on NBC.

 Early life and education

-Collinsworth was born in Fort Thomas, Kentucky on February 13, 1995.
+Collinsworth was born in Fort Thomas, Kentucky, on February 13, 1995.
 He is the son of former NFL wide receiver and current NBC Sports commentator Cris Collinsworth.
 Collinsworth attended Highlands High School and played on the football team.
 However, a back injury sidetracked him from playing football in college.

 As a high school student, Collinsworth first got involved with broadcasting by recording, editing and producing videos.
 Collinsworth attended the University of Notre Dame, graduating in 2017.
 While a student there, he founded and hosted ND Live, a digital series covering the Notre Dame football team.
 He also covered Notre Dame's pro day for NFL Network in 2016 and 2017.